Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: Introduction

 Given a topological space $\Xspace$, a \emph{topological stratification} of $\Xspace$ is a finite filtration, that is, an increasing sequence of closed subspaces $ \emptyset = \Xspace_{-1} \subset \Xspace_0 \subset \cdots \subset \Xspace_d = \Xspace, $ such that for each $i$, $\Xspace_i - \Xspace_{i-1}$ is a (possibly empty) open $i$-dimensional topological manifold.
 See Figure~\ref{fig:pinchedtorus} for an example of a \emph{pinched torus}, that is, a torus with points along a geodesic with fixed longitude identified, and a spanning disc glued along the equator.

 Ideally, we would compute a topological stratification for a given space.
 However, if we are restricted to using only homological methods, this is a dubious task.
 Topological invariants like homology are too rough to detect when a space such as $\Xspace_i-\Xspace_{i-1}$ is an open $i$-manifold.
 A well known example of a homological manifold which is not a topological manifold can be constructed from a homology 3-sphere with nontrivial fundamental group.
 The suspension of such a space is a homological manifold, but not a topological manifold, since the links of the suspension points have nontrivial fundamental groups~\cite[page 326]{Mio2000}.
+Specifically, the suspension of the Poincare's homology sphere is a homological manifold but not a topological manifold.
 In this paper, we will avoid the difficult problem of computing topological stratifications, and instead aim to investigate stratifications which can be computed using homological methods.
 Therefore, we must first consider a definition of stratification which does not rely on topological conditions which are not distinguished by homology.
 We begin with an extremely loose definition of stratification (Definition \ref{def:stratification}) which only requires the properties necessary to discuss the constructibility of sheaves (defined in Section \ref{subsec:sheaves}).
 We will then refine our definition of stratification by placing requirements on the constructibility of certain sheaves (Definition \ref{fstrat}).

 \begin{definition}{ }

 Given a topological space $\Xspace$, a \emph{stratification} $\mathfrak{X}$ of $\Xspace$ is a finite filtration of $\Xspace$ by closed subsets $\Xspace_i$:

 We refer to the space $X_i-X_{i-1}$ as \emph{stratum}, denoted by $S_i$, and a connected component of $S_i$ as a \emph{stratum piece}. \end{definition}